 Children are constantly making requests.
 Some requests are easily answered: “Of course you can go play outside!”
 Some requests can be immediately dismissed: “No, you absolutely can’t have an alligator for a pet!”
-But there are some requests that can be more tricky to answer; they require more thought because the outcomes are not readily apparent, or fulfilling the request might be inconvenient or be contingent on variables out of a parents control.
-And that’s when parents reach for the old standby: “maybe.”
-It’s one of the most commonly uttered words — and, it turns out, most damaging — in the parental toolbox.
+But there are some requests that can be more tricky to answer; they require more thought because the outcomes are not readily apparent, or fulfilling the request might be inconvenient or might be contingent on variables out of a parent’s control.
+That’s when parents reach for the old standby: “Maybe.”
+It’s one of the most commonly uttered words in the parental toolbox — and, it turns out, one of the most damaging.

 Tactical, it may be, but it’s an emotional time bomb.

-Kids who receive a “maybe” — or a “we’ll see” or “I’ll have to think about it” — are left with uncertainty.
-And until their question is answered, they fill that uncertainty with imagined outcomes, both good and bad depending on their experience and emotional predisposition.
+Kids who receive a “maybe” or a “we’ll see” or “I’ll have to think about it” are left with uncertainty.
+Until their question is answered, they fill that uncertainty with imagined outcomes, both good and bad, depending on their experience and emotional predisposition.
 That might be fine for an optimistic kid, who can spend the day dreaming of playing in the park.
 But for an anxious kid, a “maybe” could lead to a day spent in agonizing anticipation of bad news.
-When a parent’s answer has always been no, both kids have been primed for an explosion of disappointment.

 Poor reactions to uncertainty are not a character flaw.
-They are human.
-In a 2019 issue of the journal Frontiers in Psychology, Tufts University researchers suggested that when presented with uncertain situations people build mental simulations anticipating the outcome.
+They’re human.
+In a 2019 article in the journal Frontiers in Psychology, Tufts University researchers suggested that when presented with uncertain situations, people build mental simulations anticipating the outcome.
 Most of the time, these imagined outcomes are biased towards negativity.
 And that negativity makes the uncertainty unpleasant.
 In fact, uncertainty seems to only be pleasurable in the context of games or entertainment, like mystery novels and sporting events.

 But family life isn’t a detective story or a game.
-At least, not usually.
 And too many “maybes” that end in “no” can give a kid a string of unpleasant experiences that will eventually erode their trust in a parent.

 5 Responses Instead of Saying Maybe

-- The Delay Due to Outside Circumstances: “I will make a decision about this when… ” Makes sure delayed decisions connected to needed information have a deadline and it’s clear what needs to be known.
+- The Delay Due to Outside Circumstances: “I will make a decision about this when… ” Make sure delayed decisions connected to needed information have a deadline and it’s clear what needs to be known.

 - The Delay Because You Need More Time: “I will answer after…” Be clear about when an answer can be expected.
-Make it sooner than later and stick with your timeline.
+Make it sooner rather than later, and stick with your timeline.